Average Profits of Prejudiced Algorithms: Introduction

 \section{Introduction}

 Algorithms are increasingly being used to assist or entirely replace human predictions on important outcomes.
-If designed carelessly, algorithms are not susceptible to only efficiency-related concerns but also unfairness, based on unacceptable characteristics like race, sex, or religion.
-For illustrative purposes, we focus on the scenario where a firm uses a predictive algorithm to hire or reject applicants belonging to a disadvantaged group.
-The generality of our framework allows for extensions to similar environments like loan applications, police stops, or parole decisions.
-In this paper, we abstract away from the estimation problem and instead discuss the preferences of the firm.
-In particular, given the firm's level of prejudice, we evaluate what type of algorithm the firm prefers: one that ``bakes in'' or one that ``reverses'' the prejudice embedded in the training data set.
+When designed carelessly, algorithms are susceptible to disparate outcomes, based on unacceptable characteristics like race, sex, or religion.
+We focus on a scenario where a firm uses a predictive algorithm to hire or reject applicants belonging to a disadvantaged group.
+The generality of our framework allows for extensions to similar environments such as loan applications, police stops, or parole decisions.
+We suppose the algorithm is trained on a data set generated by a human decision-maker prejudiced against the disadvantaged group.
+Then, we determine the level of success firms experience while existing in environments of varying levels of prejudice.
+We measure the success of a firm using \textit{average profits}, allowing us to determine which algorithm yields the highest payoff when screening for qualified applicants.
+We examine two of the most accessible and important algorithms denoted by $s_1$ and $s_2$.
+Algorithm $s_1$ ``reverses'' the prejudice embedded in the training data by favoring applicants belonging to the disadvantaged group.
+Algorithm $s_2$ ``bakes in'' the prejudice embedded in the training data by assigning lower scores to disadvantaged applicants.
+These two algorithms are analyzed by \cite{rr}: we say that $s_1$ exhibits ``bias reversal'' while $s_2$ exhibits ``bias in, bias out.''
+To be precise, $s_1$ is an algorithm trained on the set of applicants accepted by the human decision-maker and predicts the outcome of interest, i.e., qualification.
+On the other hand, $s_2$ is trained on the entire set of applicants and predicts whether the human decision-maker accepts or rejects.

 Our definition of discrimination is driven by classical ideas in labor economics.
-We suppose the firm is both a \textit{statistical} and \textit{taste-based} discriminator.
-With respect to the former, we allow the firm to categorize applicants by race and vary the algorithm they use for each group.
-That is, the firm uses the race of the applicants to improve algorithmic prediction.
-With respect to the latter, we assume the firm receives a positive payoff from rejecting applicants belonging to a certain group.
-Throughout this paper, we consider two general algorithms specified by \cite{rr}.
-One algorithm carries over the prejudice contained in the training data into predictions.
-Following the literature, we say such an algorithm exhibits the characteristic ``bias in, bias out.''
-The second algorithm treats disadvantaged applicants more favorably.
-Such an algorithm exhibits ``bias reversal.''
+We suppose the firm is a \textit{statistical} discriminator, while the data set is generated by both a statistical and \textit{taste-based} discriminating human decision-maker.
+In reality from a policy perspective, it is difficult to track whether a human decision-maker is taste-based discriminator, precisely because scoring mechanisms and cutoffs are computed mentally.
+On the other hand, when a firm makes use of an algorithm, concrete scores are output in some software.
+The explicit documentation of algorithmic scores restricts cases of blatant taste-based discrimination, which is likely restricted by some external oversight agency, i.e., government.